pce-devel/PCE_Controller_Info/README.md

 in both digital and analog formats.
 In digital format, the controller acts like a regular 2-button joypad.
 In analog form, the controller has additional inputs for games which specifically support the analog pad.

-Games which are not specifically written to support the X-HE3/XE-1AP in analog format will not work properly, and should be used in digital format instead.<br>
+**Compatibility:** Games which are not specifically written to support the X-HE3/XE-1AP in analog format will not work properly, and should be used in digital format instead.<br>
 Compatible games include:
  - AfterBurner II